jfq3/Miscellaneous-scripts/README.md

 rename_sra_files.py - Given a tab-delimited file associating SRA run names with sample names, this script renames downloaded files by their sample names.

-test_figaro.sh - Use this script to test your installation of FIGARO after following the installation instrucions at https://john-quensen.com/tutorials/figaro/.
+test_figaro.sh - Use this script to test your installation of FIGARO after following the installation instructions at https://john-quensen.com/tutorials/figaro/.